Linda Preiss Rothschild: Education and career

-Her husband, M. Salah Baouendi, was also a distinguished professor of mathematics at UC San Diego; he died in 2011.
+second husband, M. Salah Baouendi, was a distinguished professor of mathematics at UC San Diego; he died in 2011.

 Awards and honors

 Rothschild was awarded a Sloan Fellowship in 1976.

 In 1997, Rothschild gave the Noether Lecture of the Association for Women in Mathematics, on the subject "How do Real Manifolds live in Complex Space?", and she was an invited speaker at the International Congress of Mathematicians in 2006.
 She was elected as a fellow of the American Academy of Arts and Sciences in 2005, and in 2012 she became one of the inaugural fellows of the American Mathematical Society.
 A conference in her honor was held in 2008 at the University of Fribourg in Switzerland.
 In 2017, she was selected as a fellow of the Association for Women in Mathematics in the inaugural class.

 She and her husband were jointly awarded the Stefan Bergman Prize of the American Mathematical Society in 2003.